Content

 Brands can live forever

-What one would probably never have dreamed of in 1894: A total of around 846 000 German brands are currently in force.
-Their paper files are kept in the trademark archive in the Jena office.
-Since the introduction of electronic trademark files in 2015, however, the DPMA has only stored new trademarks electronically.
-This makes sense, as around 70 percent of all trade marks are already registered online.
-This means that in 100 years' time people will no longer be able to view the trade marks from 2019 - in contrast to trade mark number 1 - as a paper file.
-But perhaps in this not too distant future people will ask what paper files are?
+What one would probably never have dreamed of in 1894: A total of around 895,000 German trademarks are currently in force.
+Their paper files are kept in the trade mark archive at the Jena office.
+However, since the introduction of electronic trade mark files in 2015, the DPMA has only stored new trade marks electronically.
+This makes perfect sense because 87% of all trade marks are registered online.
+This means that in 100 years' time, people will no longer be able to view the registered trade marks - in contrast to trade mark number 1 - as a “paper file”.
+But perhaps in the not too distant future, people will be asking themselves what “paper files” are?